-This section documents the latest air quality conformity determination for the 1997 ozone National Ambient Air Quality Standards (NAAQS) in the Martha's Vineyard Region.
+This section documents the latest air quality conformity determination for the 1997 ozone National Ambient Air Quality Standards (NAAQS) in the Commonwealth of Massachusetts.
 It covers the applicable conformity requirements according to the latest regulations, regional designation status, legal considerations, and federal guidance.
 Further details and background information are provided below: